dcurtis/markdown-mark/README.md

 ### Unicode Approximation

-If you cannot use an image for the Markdown Mark, use this unicode approximation (the letter M and the "downwards black arrow, U+2B07" unicode character):
+If you cannot use an image for the Markdown Mark, use this unicode approximation (the letter M and the "Downwards Black Arrow" U+2B07 unicode character):

 __[M⬇]__